Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Eligibility

-- Applicant must be at least 65 years of age during the year when first filing.
-A surviving spouse must have been at least 59 at the time of the spouse’s death.
+- You must be 65 years or older (or turn 65 during the year you apply), permanently and totally disabled, or the surviving spouse of a former Homestead recipient.
+Surviving spouses must have been at least 59 years old at the time of their spouse’s death.

 Application Deadline